kubearmor/KubeArmor/contribution/technical_roadmap.md

       ```

     * (Audit Mode) Provide the audit mode if no LSM is enabled in hosts*
-      ```text
+      ```textg
-      Keep auditing the behavior of containers based on given policies while no enforcement is allowed In the audit mode, actions are changed as follows:
+      Keep auditing the behavior of containers based on given policies In the audit mode, actions are changed as follows:
       - Allow -> Audit (Allow)
       - Audit -> Audit